The Italian Lesson & Bon Appétit!

 A Julia Child Opera & Cooking Show Extravaganza.

 The original flamboyant foodie teaches you to make a decadent chocolate cake in a cooking lesson that’s also a laugh out loud opera!

-Based on two real-life episodes of the iconic black & white television sensation, this opera is built to be watched on the screen.
-Modern audiences will relish it again and again while cooking near their sink, or sinking into their couch.
+Based on two real-life episodes of the iconic black & white television sensation, modern audiences will relish the nostalgia of the 1950’s style kitchen and the bubbly characteristics of Julia Child.
 Meet or remember one of North America’s best-loved television personalities.

 Seasoned with antics and drizzled with wit, Bon Appétit! is a deliciously uplifting delight for epicureans of all ages.

 Get excited for the show by trying to recreate Julia Child’s chocolate cake recipe yourself!

 Megan Latham made her Pacific Opera Victoria debut as Eduige in the 2010 production of Handel’s Rodelinda, with return appearances as Mistress Quickly in Verdi’s Falstaff, Third Lady in Mozart’s The Magic Flute, and Flora in Verdi’s La traviata.
 In 2019 she took on three roles in Puccini’s Il trittico: La Frugola in Il tabarro, the Princess in Suor Angelica, and Zita in Gianni Schicchi.

 - Text | Ruth Draper (The Italian Lesson) / Julia Child (Bon Appétit)

 - Set & Costume Designer | Pam Johnson